 These sweet-smelling climbers are among the earliest annuals to bloom.
 Sweet peas are strictly a spring flower.
 Plant them as early as you can, then enjoy before the weather turns hot.
 Does not self-seed.

-Half-hardy seeds won’t make it through the winter in an Indiana garden, so they won’t self-sow.
-Sow them directly in the garden after the frost-free date (mid-May in central Indiana).
+Half-hardy annuals won’t take a frost, so sow them directly in the garden after the frost-free date (mid-May in central Indiana).

 Some of our favorite half-hardy annuals are: